InternetUnexplorer/oobot/README.md

 ## Description

 oobot does two things:

 - oobot will reply "oob" when mentioned, regardless of channel.
-- oobot will periodically say "oob" in the specified channel.
+- oobot will periodically say "oob" in the specified channel(s).

 For the latter, oobot works as follows:

 - oobot will wait a random amount of time in the range of `[0.5*DELAY_MAX,DELAY_MAX)` seconds before sending an oob.
 - If a message arrives in the specified channel before the above time has